 The pacing of this story, which takes place in about five hours, is relentless and exciting.
 The varying points of view we get, from Bill’s wife Carrie, to the flight attendants, to Jo’s nephew Theo on the ground, give a wonderful multi-dimensional look at what’s going on.
 The audience tends to know more than each of these characters, and the resulting dramatic irony is wonderful.

-In the end, Falling is an intense read, with plenty of action balanced well by the believable character moments.
+In the end, Falling is an intense read, with plenty of action balanced wonderfully by the believable character moments.
 I feel like I just watched a movie, it’s that vivid.
-Some of the plot points were a little predictable, but others definitely weren’t.
+Some of the plot points were a little predictable, but others weren’t, and overall this was an excellent story!
 You really feel you’re there with the passengers, as Newman’s decade of real experience as a flight attendant shines through.
-However, it does occasionally reek of perpetuating stereotypes, so… hmm.

 Content note: A few scenes of graphic violence, plus just tons of suspense in which lots of people are in peril.